Three students were recently awarded scholarships on behalf of Egan Company and partnering employees.

 The National Fire Protection Association (NFPA) regularly provides updates to guidelines concerning safe practices and maintenance protocols.
 Egan Company’s ongoing commitment to safety in all aspects of our work entails reviewing such guidelines and aligning our practices to ensure our people, customers, and equipment is safe and up-to-code.

-The new, recommended (not yet mandatory) NFPA 70B guidelines outline practices for preventative maintenance of electrical, electronic, and communication systems and equipment in various settings.
+The new NFPA 70B guidelines outline new requirements for preventative maintenance of electrical, electronic, and communication systems and equipment in various settings.
 By following these guidelines, Egan can continue to create safe work environments and keep our employees, our customers, and the general public safe.

 WHAT ARE THE NFPA 70B REGULATIONS?